 On March 16, 2010, the Compensation Committee authorized the grant of 100,000 stock options to the Company's Chairman, President and Chief Executive, John V. Winfield to purchase up to 100,000 shares of the Company's common stock pursuant to the 2010 Incentive Plan.
 The exercise price of the options is \$10.30, which is 100% of the fair market value of the Company's Common Stock as determined by reference to the closing price of the Company's Common Stock as reported on the NASDAQ Capital Market on March 16, 2010, the date of grant.
-The options expire ten years from the date of grant, unless earlier terminated in accordance with the terms of the 2010 Incentive Plan.
-The options shall be subject to both time and market based vesting requirements, each of which must be satisfied before options are fully vested and eligible to be exercised.
-Pursuant to the time vesting requirements, the options vest over a period of five years, with 20,000 options vesting upon each one-year anniversary of the date of grant.
-Pursuant to the market vesting requirements, the options vest in increments of 20,000 shares upon each increase of \$2.00 or more in the market price of the Company's common stock above the exercise price (\$10.30) of the options.
-To satisfy this requirement, the common stock must trade at that increased level for a period of at least ten trading days during any one quarter.
-As of June 30, 2021, all the market vesting requirements have been met.
+The options had an original expiration date ten years from the date of grant, unless terminated earlier in accordance with the terms of the 2010 Incentive Plan.
+The options shall be subject to both time and market-based vesting requirements, each of which must be satisfied before options are fully vested and eligible to be exercised.
+Pursuant to the time vesting requirements, the options vest in increments of 20,000 shares upon each one-year anniversary of the date of grant.
+Pursuant to the market price of the Company's common stock above the exercise price (\$10.30) of the options.
+To satisfy this requirement, the common stock above the exercise price (\$10.30) of the options.
+To satisfy this requirement, have been met.

 On December 28, 2019, the Compensation Committee of the Board of Directors recommended to the Board amendments to the 2010 Incentive Plan which would amend Section 1.3 to extend the term from ten years to sixteen years, and Section 6.4 to change "tenth (10th) anniversary date" to "twentieth (20th) anniversary date".
 This would increase the term of the 2010 Incentive Plan to twenty years (expiring in February 2030 instead of February 2020) and also permit the existence of options with a term longer than ten years.
 The purpose of the amendment to the term is to extend its existence as our only incentive plan.
 The purpose of amendment of the allowable term of options is so that the Board may extend the term of the 100,000 options granted to John Winfield on March 16, 2010 from ten years to sixteen years so that these options will terminate on March 16, 2026 instead of on March 16, 2020, in recognition of Mr. Winfield's contributions to and leadership of our Company.
 The recommended amendments were approved by shareholders on February 25, 2020.
-During the fiscal year ended June 30, 2021, the Company recorded additional stock option compensation expense in the amount of \$116,000 as a result of the aforementioned amendments.
+During the fiscal year ended June 30, 2020, the Company recorded additional stock option compensation expense in the amount of \$116,000 because of the aforementioned amendments.